Psychology of Mastermind Groups

 Great article, thanks, looking forward to hearing your advice on taming my group. 🙂

 1. Y’know, George, I’m a big fan of bringing everything out into the open with a mastermind group.
 After all it’s the communication among the group that strengthens them.
-So if your group is acting in a way that you feel isn’t productive, just tell them what your observing and ask them if they are noticing it too — and ask them if the behavior is creating less success in the group.
+So if your group is acting in a way that you feel isn’t productive, just tell them what you’re observing and ask them if they are noticing it too — and ask them if the behavior is creating less success in the group.
 That will get them thinking and I’m sure you’ll see them modify their behavior.

 Comments are closed.